-- Language: English - Document Format: PDF only - Font Type/Size: Arial (11 point), Calibri (11 point), or Times New Roman (12 point) - Line Spacing: Single - Page Size: 8.5 x 11 inches - Margins: 0.75 inch, all directions - Color and High-Resolution Images: Images, graphs, figures, and other illustrations must be submitted as part of the appropriate submitted document.
+- Language: English

+- Document Format: PDF only

+- Font Type/Size: Arial (11 point), Calibri (11 point), or Times New Roman (12 point)

+- Line Spacing: Single - Page Size: 8.5 x 11 inches - Margins: 0.75 inch, all directions - Color and High-Resolution Images: Images, graphs, figures, and other illustrations may be submitted as part of the submitted document.
 Applicants should include text to explain illustrations that may be difficult to interpret when printed in black and white. - Scanning Resolution: Images and figures must be of lowest reasonable resolution that permits clarity and readability.
 Unnecessarily large files will NOT be accepted, especially those that include only text. - References: Applicants should use a citation style that includes the full name of the article and that lists at least the first 3 authors.
 Official journal abbreviations may be used.
 An example is included below; however, other citation styles meeting these parameters are also acceptable as long as the journal information is stated.
-Include URLs of publications referenced in the application. - Smith, P.T., Doe, J., White, J.M., et al (2006).
+URLs of publications referenced in the application may be included.

+Smith, PT, Doe, J, White, JM, et al (2006).
 Elaborating on a novel mechanism for cancer progression.
+Journal of Cancer Research, 135:45-67.
-Journal of Cancer Research, 135: 45-67. - Internet URLs: Applicants are encouraged to provide the URLs of publications referenced in the application; however, applicants should not include URLs directing reviewers to websites containing additional information about the proposed research.

-- Headers and Footers: These should not be used unless they are part of a provided template.
-Page numbers may be included in the footer (see following point). - Page Numbering: Pages should be numbered at the bottom right corner of each page. - All attachments that require signatures must be filled out, printed, signed, scanned, and then uploaded in PDF format.
+- Internet URLs: Applicants are encouraged to provide the URLs of publications referenced in the application; however, applicants must not include URLs directing reviewers to websites containing additional information about the proposed research. - Headers and Footers: Headers and footers should not be used (unless they are part of a provided template). - Page Numbering: DO NOT add page numbers in any of the submitted documents.
+These will be added automatically by the system when the application is concatenated. - All attachments that require signatures must be printed, signed, scanned, and then uploaded in PDF format.